 Above all, what you should expect from your trainer is a personal program.
 The trainer should be able to work with you to build a program that moves you toward your goals, suits your interests, and fits into your lifestyle.
 Now of course, you need to put your effort into the workouts but your program should reflect your preferences not the trainers.

 To find your trainer, start by looking for appropriate certifications and education.
 Then, look for the personality you think best fits you.
-Are you looking for a drill sergeant, a coach, an ultramarathoner, or a general fitness lover?
 Finally, talk to the trainer before your first session.
 During this discussion, the trainer should be listening to you.
 If you don't feel like you've been heard, you should interview another trainer.

 American College of Sports Medicine

 How to choose the right personal trainer.
 American Council on Exercise website.
 Available at: http://www.acefitness.org/acefit/healthy_living_fit_facts_content.aspx?itemid=19.
 Accessed August 1, 2017.